 CALPIA was created by Chapter 1549, Statutes of 1982 as a semiautonomous state agency to operate California’s prison industries in a manner similar to private industry.
 CALPIA is established to:

-- Develop and operate manufacturing, agricultural, and service enterprises that provide work opportunities for offenders under the jurisdiction of the Department of Corrections and Rehabilitation.
+- Develop and operate manufacturing, agricultural, and service enterprises that provide work opportunities for incarcerated individuals under the jurisdiction of the Department of Corrections and Rehabilitation.

-- Create and maintain working conditions within enterprises, as much like those which prevail in private industry as possible, to assure offenders assigned therein the opportunity to work productively, to earn funds, and to acquire or improve effective work habits or occupational skills
+- Create and maintain working conditions within enterprises, as much like those which prevail in private industry as possible, to assure incarcerated individuals assigned therein the opportunity to work productively, to earn funds, and to acquire or improve effective work habits or occupational skills

-- Operate work programs for offenders that are self-supporting through the generation of sufficient funds from the sale of products and services to pay all its expenses, thereby avoiding the cost of alternative inmate programming by California Department of Corrections and Rehabilitation.
+- Operate work programs for incarcerated individuals that are self-supporting through the generation of sufficient funds from the sale of products and services to pay all its expenses, thereby avoiding the cost of alternative inmate programming by California Department of Corrections and Rehabilitation.

-- CALPIA provides work assignments for approximately 7,000 offenders and operates over 100 service, manufacturing, and consumable factories at 34 prisons throughout California.
+- CALPIA provides work assignments for approximately 7,000 incarcerated individuals and operates over 100 service, manufacturing, and consumable factories at all prisons throughout California.

 - CALPIA is self-supporting and does not receive an annual appropriation from the Legislature.
 CALPIA’s revenue comes from the sale of its products and services to governmental organizations.